thevickypedia/Jarvis/README.md

 - **WAKE_WORDS** - List of wake words to initiate Jarvis' listener.
 Defaults to `['jarvis']` (Defaults to `['alexa']` in legacy macOS)
 - **LIMITED** - Runs only the main version of `Jarvis` skipping all other background processes.
 Enforced based on the number of CPU cores.
 It can also be enabled with env-var.
+- **CAMERA_INDEX** - Camera index that has to be used.
+Run [camera.py](https://github.com/thevickypedia/Jarvis/tree/master/modules/camera/camera.py) to get the index value of each camera.

-:warning: Windows10 and macOS (version 10.14 and newer) have limitations on the wake words as they rely on ML libraries for wake word detection.
+:warning: Jarvis has limitations on the wake words as it relies on ML libraries for wake word detection.

 **[Offline communicator](https://github.com/thevickypedia/Jarvis/blob/master/executors/offline.py)**
 - **OFFLINE_PORT** - Port number to initiate offline communicator.
 Defaults to `4483`